mxdurand/findflecks/README.md

 # findflecks
-R Algorithm to find sunflecks in irradiance time-series Some description will be added soon.
+R Algorithm to find sunflecks in irradiance time-series
-\nSecond commit
+Some description will be added soon.